Arizona State Retirement System Lowers Stock Holdings in Calavo Growers, Inc. (NASDAQ:CVGW)

 Arizona State Retirement System lowered its stake in shares of Calavo Growers, Inc. (NASDAQ:CVGW) by 6.5% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 4,568 shares of the company’s stock after selling 315 shares during the quarter.
 Arizona State Retirement System’s holdings in Calavo Growers were worth $290,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-Davy Global Fund Management Ltd grew its holdings in shares of Calavo Growers by 517.6% during the first quarter.
-Davy Global Fund Management Ltd now owns 57,816 shares of the company’s stock worth $4,489,000 after buying an additional 48,455 shares during the last quarter.
+Several other hedge funds and other institutional investors also recently added to or reduced their stakes in CVGW.
+Davy Global Fund Management Ltd boosted its holdings in Calavo Growers by 517.6% in the 1st quarter.
+Davy Global Fund Management Ltd now owns 57,816 shares of the company’s stock valued at $4,489,000 after purchasing an additional 48,455 shares in the last quarter.
 D.A.
 Davidson & CO. purchased a new stake in Calavo Growers in the 1st quarter valued at approximately $3,849,000.
 Jane Street Group LLC purchased a new stake in Calavo Growers in the 1st quarter valued at approximately $246,000.
 Alliancebernstein L.P. boosted its holdings in Calavo Growers by 3.9% in the 2nd quarter.
 Alliancebernstein L.P. now owns 60,785 shares of the company’s stock valued at $3,855,000 after purchasing an additional 2,270 shares in the last quarter.
 Finally, Stifel Financial Corp boosted its holdings in Calavo Growers by 7.8% in the 1st quarter.
 Stifel Financial Corp now owns 7,795 shares of the company’s stock valued at $605,000 after purchasing an additional 566 shares in the last quarter.
 75.13% of the stock is currently owned by hedge funds and other institutional investors.

-A number of equities research analysts have weighed in on CVGW shares.
-Zacks Investment Research lowered Calavo Growers from a “hold” rating to a “strong sell” rating in a report on Friday, June 25th.
-Lake Street Capital lowered their price objective on Calavo Growers from $70.00 to $60.00 and set a “buy” rating on the stock in a report on Thursday.
+Several equities research analysts have recently commented on CVGW shares.
+Lake Street Capital decreased their price target on Calavo Growers from $70.00 to $60.00 and set a “buy” rating on the stock in a research note on Thursday.
 They noted that the move was a valuation call.
-One analyst has rated the stock with a sell rating, two have given a hold rating and two have issued a buy rating to the company.
-Based on data from MarketBeat, the stock has a consensus rating of “Hold” and a consensus target price of $76.00.
+Zacks Investment Research downgraded Calavo Growers from a “hold” rating to a “strong sell” rating in a research report on Friday, June 25th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Calavo Growers presently has a consensus rating of “Hold” and an average price target of $76.00.

 Calavo Growers, Inc engages in marketing and distribution of avocados, prepared avocados, and other perishable foods.
 It operates through the following segments: Fresh Products, Calavo Foods, and Renaissance Food Group.
 The Fresh Products segment includes operations that involve the distribution of avocados and other fresh produce products.